sagemath/trac_to_gh/Issue 7547.md

 CC:  @nathanncohen

-It seems to be the main bottleneck in graph plotting!
-This patch cuts down by 30% the time for `sage -t graph.py` on my machine... (and doctests of course still pass)
+This patch cuts down by 30% the time for sage -t graph.py on my machine... (and doctests of course still pass)

 Issue created by migration from https://trac.sagemath.org/ticket/7547